hobbes7878/data-driven-journalism/README.md

 #### Code of conduct

-We will discuss issues in journalism during this course over which reasonable people will disagree.
+We will discuss issues in journalism during this course over which reasonable people can and will disagree.
 I ask that you respect one another's views in class in accordance with university policies and guidelines.

-Any intimidation, harassment or otherwise threatening behavior by any member of this class against any other will not be tolerated and will be reported to the university, so play nice.
+Any intimidation, harassment or otherwise threatening behavior by any member of this class against any other will not be tolerated and will be reported to the university or other appropriate authority, so play nice.

 Do your own work, and when working in a group, be sure you are an equal contributor on projects and assignments.
-Again, see attendant guidelines from the university, re: plagiarism, etc.
+Again, see attendant guidelines from the university re: plagiarism, etc.

-#### Communicating
+#### How to communicate with me and with each other

 We will use modern technologies to communicate in this class.
 Namely, [Slack](https://www.youtube.com/watch?v=9RJZMSsH7-g), which is a free team-based comms platform that we use at _The Dallas Morning News_.